kubevirt/community/responsibilities/community_communications.md

 ## CNCF Code of Conduct

-If you're here then now is a good time ot review the [CNCF Code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)
+If you're here then now is a good time to review the [CNCF Code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)

 ## Crucial language